 Study abroad opportunities are available in fifty countries around the world.
-Information about these programs can be found on the International Programs and Exchanges’ website.
+Information about these programs can be found on the UW Study Abroad website.
 Students wishing to include a study abroad option in their program are encouraged to consult with an advisor early in their college career about why, when, and where.

 What are the requirements to be on the Dean’s List?

 The Dean’s List is issued quarterly and includes the names of undergraduate students who have attained a quarterly GPA of 3.5 for at least 12 credits.

 What is low scholarship and what does it involve?

 An undergraduate student whose GPA falls below 2.00 in their first quarter at the University receives an academic warning.
 If a cumulative GPA of at least 2.00 for courses earned in residence at the University is not achieved by the end of the next quarter, they are placed on academic probation.